Lawsuit: Ohio wrongly denying parole to ex-death row inmates - WHIZ News

 The American Civil Liberties Union of Ohio and the Ohio Justice & Policy Center allege that since at least 2003, and no later than 2016, the Ohio Parole Board has had an unwritten policy of denying parole to anyone once sentenced to death even if they’re now eligible for parole.

 “Under well-settled principles of Ohio law, individuals who are eligible for parole must receive meaningful consideration for parole release,” said the suit filed on behalf of a 78-year-old female inmate and a 64-year-old male inmate convicted in separate homicides.
 Both have served 45 years.
-Several other inmates also face the same dilemma, the ACLU said.
+Overall, 52 other former death row inmates sentenced before 1978 face the same dilemma, said David Singleton, Ohio Justice & Policy Center executive director.

 The lawsuit named the parole board and the Ohio Department of Rehabilitation and Correction.
 Neither the board nor the corrections agency comments on pending litigation, a spokesperson said.